Xu-Shaoyi/tuition-finder/README.md

-# How To Download and Run `tuition-finder`
+# How To Download and Run `tuition-finder` on your localhost
 1. Type `git clone https://github.com/Xu-Shaoyi/tuition-finder` into your terminal
 2. `cd` into `tuition-finder`
 3. Type `npm install`
 4. Type `npm start`

-# Getting Started with Create React App
+# Automatic README.md generated

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).